-Just like there is no one-size-fits-all fulfillment solution, there is no one pricing model that fits all ecommerce businesses.
-Above is an example of ShipBob’s simple fulfillment pricing.
-Reach out to our team for a custom fulfillment quote that takes into account your business’s size, needs, strategy and budget.
+Just like there is no one-size-fits-all fulfilment solution, there is no one pricing model that fits all ecommerce businesses.
+Above is an example of ShipBob’s simple fulfilment pricing.
+Reach out to our team for a custom fulfilment quote that takes into account your business’s size, needs, strategy and budget.

-5 questions to ask when choosing the right order fulfillment service & strategy
+5 questions to ask when choosing the right order fulfilment service & strategy

-If you’ve decided that outsourcing order fulfillment to a third-party logistics service provider is the right choice for your ecommerce business, choosing a 3PL can be a harrowing task.
+If you’ve decided that outsourcing order fulfilment to a third-party logistics service provider is the right choice for your ecommerce business, choosing a 3PL can be a harrowing task.

 The options can seem endless, with confusing pricing and outdated processes.

-It’s important to find an order fulfillment provider that you trust to handle your inventory, provide a positive experience to your customers, and ultimately help you grow your business.
+It’s important to find an order fulfilment provider that you trust to handle your inventory, provide a positive experience to your customers, and ultimately help you grow your business.

-Here are 5 questions to ask a potential third-party fulfillment company to make sure you find the right partner for your business:
+Here are 5 questions to ask a potential third-party fulfilment company to make sure you find the right partner for your business:

 - How are you different from a traditional pack-and-pick 3PL?